All the biggest differences between the iPhone 13, Mini, Pro and Pro Max

 The exact battery specs for each iPhone 13 model are undisclosed, but Apple says the new iPhones will sport longer battery life than the iPhone 12 lineup.
 The extended battery life results from a combination of a bigger battery, iOS 15 and the A15 Bionic chip, according to Apple.

-The iPhone 13 and iPhone Mini are said hold a charge for 17 and 19 hours of video playback, respectively.
+Apple says the iPhone 13 and iPhone Mini hold a charge for 17 and 19 hours of video playback, respectively.
 The iPhone 13 Pro is said to live for 22 hours, and the iPhone Pro Max for 28 hours.

 Rumors prior to the September event suggested each model would get a battery boost.
-According to leaker @L0vetodream on Twitter, reported on by 9to5Mac, the iPhone 13 would house a 2,406-mAh battery, the standard and Pro models would have a 3,095-mAh battery and the Pro Max would have a 4,352-mAh battery.
+According to leaker L0vetodream on Twitter, reported on by 9to5Mac, the iPhone 13 would house a 2,406-mAh battery, the standard and Pro models would have a 3,095-mAh battery and the Pro Max would have a 4,352-mAh battery.
 Since Apple hasn't disclosed the battery specs for its latest iPhone lineup, we don't know if this speculation turned out to be true.
+We may only find out when the new phones are subjected to teardowns.

 Regardless, just note that it's possible that a boost in battery size will not directly translate to longer battery life, since battery life isn't the same as battery capacity.